microsoft/MPPC23-Power-Apps/lab3/README.md

 1. Set focus to the input box next to target deployment environment.
 This will open up a small popup which enables you to add a new deployment environment

-1. Select `New Deployment Environment`
+1. Select **+ New Deployment Environment**

 ![](./assets/create-pipeline-new-deployment-stage-details.png)

-This will open another sidebar where you can add details about your test environment.
+This will open another sidebar where you can add details about your QA environment.

 #### Add the QA environment